Type 2 Diabetes

 What is type 2 diabetes?

 Diabetes is a disease in which levels of glucose (sugar) in the bloodstream are too high.
 The body produces glucose from the foods you eat.
-It also produces the hormone insulin, which allows glucose from the bloodstream to enter the body’s cells where it is used for energy.
+The liver also releases sugars when you are not eating.
+The pancreas produces the hormone insulin, which allows glucose from the bloodstream to enter the body’s cells where it is used for energy.
 In type 2 diabetes, too little insulin is produced, or the body cannot use insulin properly, or both.
 This results in a build-up of glucose in the blood.

 People with diabetes are at risk for developing serious health problems (complications).
 If your blood glucose level stays too high for too long, complications can include: